Rural Homes

 Summary

-Managing damp in old rural properties requires abandoning the assumption that all buildings work the same way.
+Managing damp in old rural properties requires dropping the assumption that all buildings work the same way.

 The damp-proofing industry has commercial incentives that do not always align with building conservation or homeowner interests.
 Rising damp, though real, is diagnosed far more frequently than it actually occurs.
 Free surveys from treatment companies are marketing tools, not objective assessments.
 Electrical moisture meters cannot measure actual moisture content and produce false positives in salt-contaminated walls.

-The most effective damp management often proves to be the least invasive: clearing gutters, lowering ground levels, reinstating ventilation, and allowing walls to breathe as they were built to do.
+The most effective damp management often turns out to be the least invasive: clearing gutters, lowering ground levels, reinstating ventilation, and allowing walls to breathe as they were built to do.